arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 - Identify geospatial data
 - Describe some of the benefits of using geospatial data
-- Recognize some of the issues you may encounter when using geospatial data
+- Recognize some of the issues learners may encounter when using geospatial data

 @end